Exploring the world through pastry (and other foods too)

 A Personal Celebration of World Nutella Day

 Today is World Nutella Day!
 It's a silly day, in the way that Ice Cream Day is a day and Chocolate Chip Cookie Day is a day.
-There are more foods than there are days in a year, so a food rarely gets to claim a day as its own,
+There are more foods than there are days in a year, so a food rarely gets to claim a day as

 Shikha Kaiwar